Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- The Guardians have played as the underdog in six of their past 10 games and have gone 4-2 in those contests.

 - In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total six times.